indiqusdocs/stpi/docs/Guide/Networking/VirtualPrivateClouds/ManagingAccessControlonVPCSubnets.md

 4. Click the **Delete ACL Rule** button.

 :::note
-  To delete an ACL, you must first disassociated it with the attached tier.
+  To delete an ACL, you must first disassociate the ACL with the attached tier.
 For more information, refer [Replacing an ACL](/docs/Guide/Networking/VirtualPrivateClouds/CreatingVPCSubnetsTiers#replacing-an-acl).
 :::
 ## Creating Bulk Custom ACL and Adding Rules